-Emily Wallace is a freelance writer and illustrator with a masters in pimento cheese (technically folklore with a masters thesis on p.cheese).
-Wallace’s first book, Road Sides: An Illustrated Guide to Dining and Driving in the American South (University of Texas Press), will be available October 2019.
+Emily Wallace is a writer and illustrator with a masters in pimento cheese (technically folklore with a masters thesis on p.cheese).
+Wallace’s book Road Sides: An Illustrated Companion to Dining and Driving in the American South (University of Texas Press) will be available October 2019.

 Wallace serves as art director & deputy editor of Southern Cultures quarterly at UNC-Chapel Hill, and has written and illustrated work for other publications including The Washington Post, Southern Living, The Oxford American, and GOOD.
 In 2015, Wallace was nominated for a James Beard Award in humor writing for her written/illustrated essay "Ham to Ham Combat: The Tale of Two Smithfields."
-She lives in Durham with her muppet (dog) Rubick.
+She lives in Durham, NC.

 October 8 | TBD

 Road Sides, hosted by the Johnston Co.
 Arts Council

 Pimento Cheese: part of Person County Public Library’s lecture series on southern cheeses